This project is a collaboration between Acacia Chapman & Dann Lewis from Deakin University.

 After bonding over some good coffee, an equally enthusiastic love for videogames, and our woeful attempts to create a humorous video idea, we decided to obliterate our dream careers of stand-up comedy and asked ourselves “what is it that makes Melbourne a special place for videogames?”

 That is when we realised that we were not nearly important enough to have our answer matter in any substantial way.
-However the plethora of ‘somebodies’ who were likely to be attaining their itineraries to Melbourne at the time of the fateful encounter, to showcase at PAXAus, probably had something special to say.
+However the plethora of ‘somebodies’ who were likely to be attaining their itineraries to Melbourne to showcase at PAXAus probably had something special to say.

-Using our access to university equipment, Video Creation 101 skills (speaking for myself: Cam is actually quite the video editor) and eccentric personalities, we set out to record our cooperative ‘somebodies’ answer this question for the world to see.
+Using our access to university equipment, Video Creation 101 skills (speaking for myself: Cam is actually quite the video editor) and eccentric personalities, we set out to record this video of game for the world to see.
 The events that followed were nothing we ever planned for – and that is not just because we, for lack of a better term, sucked at planning.

-With almost no advanced video-capturing knowledge, we spoke with Gus Sorola, Burnie Burns and Jack Pattillo from Rooster Teeth Productions at their penthouse Crown Towers suite, proceeding to then party with them as VIP guests at their Rooster Teeth party later that night.
-We conversed with a hung-over Damien Hess (MC Frontalot) over a “super-recovery” breakfast on the balcony of Hess’ fan’s apartment, featuring an amazing view of the Docklands.
+With almost no advanced video-capturing knowledge, we spoke with Gus Sorola, Burnie Burns and Jack Pattillo from Rooster Teeth Productions at their penthouse Crown Towers suite.
+We joined them as as VIP guests at their Rooster Teeth party later that night.
+We conversed with a Damien Hess (MC Frontalot) over breakfast on the balcony of Hess’ fan’s apartment, featuring an amazing view of the Docklands.
 We had a 5-hour ‘interview’ with Chris Mylrea (CTrix) talking subcultures and danced with Ben Britten from Tin Man Games (whilst capturing some comments from him).

 Not only did we get a chance to speak with some of the heavyweights of PAXAus 2013, but we also got a chance to immerse ourselves in the cultural atmosphere the international, Australian and, more specifically, Melbournian videogame industry resonates around such important spectacles.

 Over a year has passed since then and I definitely have more than the overwhelming sense of nostalgia to remember it by.
-Sure, the sensation of stepping into an empire animated by your greatest interests, and even just having the experience of a childhood hero, Gus Sorola, recognising you on the street, is something that could never be expressed in words.
+Sure, the sensation of stepping into an empire animated by your greatest interests and experiencing my childhood hero, Gus Sorola, recognise me on the street is something that could not be expressed with words.
 Yet the new friends I have made along the way, especially my goofy partner Cam, has been the most important factor for me.

 The last scene of our PAXAus project video is of Ben Britten expressing all the things he likes about Melbourne.
-“Ultimately what it boils down to for me,” he says, “is the people”.
-As appealing as it is to me personally, this is not an attempt to be more like Ben nor an expression of my laziness, but I definitely do believe that that last scene resonates the crux of my experience working on this project and, in turn, sums up this blog post perfectly.
+“Ultimately what it boils down to for me”, he says, “is the people”.
+As appealing as it is to me personally, this is not an attempt to be more like Ben nor an expression of my laziness.
+I believe that that last scene resonates the crux of my experience working on this project and sums up this blog post perfectly.